-Australians love property especially residential property which offers Australians the security of ‘bricks and mortar’ as compared to the fluctuating values of shares and commodities.
-This is one of the reasons most banks are willing to lend up to 95% of the value of a residential property in contrast to all other investment options.
+Australians love property especially residential property which offers Australians the security of ‘bricks and mortar’ compared to the fluctuating values of shares and commodities which is one of the reasons most banks will lend up to 95% of the value of a residential property compared to all other investment options.

-Residential homes are a stable and passive asset requiring very little management.
-Unlike other investment strategies, you can easily increase its value by adding assets such as air conditioners, car ports, or renovating, painting, new carpets or window coverings all of which can be depreciated by means of a quantity surveyors report, which is also known as a tax depreciation report, a tax depreciation schedule or a property depreciation report.
+Residential homes are a stable and passive asset requiring very little management unlike other investment strategies, you can easily increase its value by adding assets such as air conditioners, car ports, or renovating, painting, new carpets or window coverings all of which can be depreciated by means of a quantity surveyors report.

 For most Australians, it is familiar territory.
-Therefore, it is easier to develop a successful strategy for building a portfolio of investment properties than it is to negotiate the volatility and complex nature of the share market.
+It is easier to develop a successful strategy for building a portfolio of investment properties than it is to negotiate the volatility and complex nature of the share market.

 Negative gearing for an investment property, occurs when the annual interest payable on the loan used to purchase the property, exceeds the annual rental income the property generates.

 - You borrow to purchase a rental property